juergenweb/FrontendForms/README.md

 Unfortunately this class does not support the usage of stylish HTML email templates by default, so I decided to enhance this class with a new method to simply choose an email template, which is stored inside the [email_templates folder](https://github.com/juergenweb/FrontendForms/tree/main/email_templates) of this module.

+## Custom email templates
+If you want to use your own custom email templates, an extra folder called **"frontendforms-custom-templates"** will be created during the install process under the site directory.
+So you will find this folder here: site/frontendforms-custom-template/.

+Please put all your own custom email templates inside this folder and not in the default email templates folder as described in the previous point.
+Otherwise your custom email templates will get lost after an update.

+To create your own custom templates, I recommend you to study the templates inside the email templates folder and adapt them to your needs.
+The custom email templates folder will be created during the install process automatically.
+If it is not there, please create it manually.

 ### New method mailTemplate()
 First you need to know, that inside the email_templates folder you will find HTML files with various names (fe template_1.html, template_2.html,...).